Moduli space: Motivation

-Moduli spaces are spaces of solutions of geometric classification problems.
-That is, the points of a moduli space correspond to solutions of geometric problems.
-Here different solutions are identified if they are isomorphic (that is, geometrically the same).
-Moduli spaces can be thought of as giving a universal space of parameters for the problem.
+Every point of a moduli space corresponds to a solution of a given geometric problem.
+Two different solutions correspond to the same point if they are isomorphic (that is, geometrically the same).
+A moduli space can be thought of as giving a universal space of parameters for the problem.

 For example, consider the problem of finding all circles in the Euclidean plane up to congruence.
 Any circle can be described uniquely by giving three points, but many different sets of three points give the same circle: the correspondence is many-to-one.
 However, circles are uniquely parameterized by giving their center and radius: this is two real parameters and one positive real parameter.
 Since we are only interested in circles "up to congruence", we identify circles having different centers but the same radius, and so the radius alone suffices to parameterize the set of interest.
 The moduli space is, therefore, the positive real numbers.

 Moduli spaces often carry natural geometric and topological structures as well.
 In the example of circles, for instance, the moduli space is not just an abstract set, but the absolute value of the difference of the radii defines a metric for determining when two circles are "close".
 The geometric structure of moduli spaces locally tells us when two solutions of a geometric classification problem are "close", but generally moduli spaces also have a complicated global structure as well.